 Since moving to Warwickshire almost two years ago, I’ve loved having Shakespeare’s birthplace on my doorstep and have discovered an amazing range of places for being gluten-free in Stratford-Upon-Avon.

 Being dairy-free myself, I’ve tried my best to include as many dairy-free Stratford-Upon-Avon options as I possibly can.
 There’s something for everyone: from Thai to afternoon tea or the British favourite: fish and chips!

-Best for Brunch: The Boston Tea Party
+Best for gluten-free brunch in Stratford upon Avon: The Boston Tea Party

 The location for Boston Tea Party Stratford-Upon-Avon couldn’t be better.
 It’s just opposite Shakespeare’s birthplace and the main shops.
 Whenever we go, it’s always busy (and we’re left scrambling for a table) but it’s SO worth it and my favourite place to eat.